thecml/kubernetes-on-arm/README.md

 # The installer will ask you if you want to erase all data on your card
 # Answer y/n on that question
-# Append the command with QUIET=1 if no security check should be made
+# Prepend the command with QUIET=1 if no security check should be made
 # Requires an internet connection
+# This script runs in 3-4 mins
 ```

 ## Setup your board